Hydrodynamics without Averaging -- a Hard Rods Study: Entropy increase from the perspective of hydrodynamics without averaging

 \section{Entropy increase from the perspective of hydrodynamics without averaging}

-Due to the absence of an intrinsic diffusive correction to the GHD of hard rods, entropy will remain constant for all times.
+Due to the absence of an intrinsic diffusive correction to the GHD of hard rods, entropy will remain constant for all times\footnote{The Euler scale hydrodynamic equations conserve entropy~\cite{BenGHD}.}.
 In particular, there seems to be no thermalization towards a GGE.
 Before the realization that the diffusive scale correction to GHD is not given by an entropy increasing Navier-Stokes like equation, it was believed that this diffusive equation would lead to thermalization.
 Since the Navier-Stokes term is suppressed by $1/\ell$, the expected time scale of thermalization was $T\sim \ell$ in macroscopic units (or $T\sim \ell^2$ in microscopic units).

 However, from the perspective of hydrodynamics without averaging it is impossible to reach such long times.
 Already for non-interacting particles, we can see from \eqref{equ:fc_timeevol_avg} and \eqref{equ:smooth_timeevol_avg} if $t\gg 1$, the error is controlled by $\Delta p t$.
 Therefore, the hydrodynamic approximation certainly breaks down when $t\sim 1/\Delta p \ll \ell$.
 This makes sense since at this time, particles that initially were in the same fluid cell are macroscopically apart.